BobLd/lean-monitor-2/README.md

 Available for Windows, Linux and MacOS using [Avalonia](https://github.com/AvaloniaUI/Avalonia).
 Legacy WPF version available in the[ wpf-legacy branch](https://github.com/BobLd/lean-monitor-2/tree/wpf-legacy).

+# Download
+Download the latest binaries from the [Releases](https://github.com/BobLd/lean-monitor-2/releases) page.
+Windows, Linux and MacOS versions are available.

 ## How to use
 ### Sessions